 - Once the trustees have decided how they wish to proceed and have appropriate administrative processes in place, consideration will need to be taken on how this is all communicated to members.
 This can be a vexed issue as trustees, particularly on the question of defined benefit to money purchase transfers, must not stray into giving financial advice.
 We would generally recommend that any communications are kept as neutral and factual as possible.

 Finally, even when all this is in place, there is still plenty of legislation which may apply to defined benefit schemes.
 Trustees should, therefore, keep a watching brief on future developments.

 The comments made in this article should not be taken as definitive legal advice.
 We recommend that if any further advice is needed you should please speak to your normal Wrigleys adviser.

 Defined benefit pension scheme: a retirement benefit scheme which provides a member a defined level of benefit on death or retirement

 Guidance guarantee: all individuals with a DC pension are to be entitled to receive guidance at the point of retirement about their options.
 There is to be no charge to the member for this advice.

 Money purchase arrangement: a pension scheme where the benefits available to an individual member are calculated by reference to the contributions paid, the investment return and the annuity rate at retirement

 Trivial commutation: where members of a pension arrangement can take all of their pension as a lump sum if it is below a certain threshold

-If you would like any further information, please contact Rebecca Cooke on 0113 244 6100.
+If you would like any further information, please contact the Pensions team on 0113 244 6100.

 You can also keep up to date by following Wrigleys Pensions team on Twitter here